Literacy and English

 Middle School

-Alta Vista English content is centered around the important role language plays in literature and in the skill of expressing one’s self in written and spoken word.
-Each course integrates and develops strategies for active and clear reading, writing, and listening, while honing in on critical thinking and analytical skills.
-All courses are designed to build on literary skills that students will need to successfully participate in today’s complex and challenging information-based society.
+The AVS English curriculum is centered around the vital role language plays in literature and in self-expression through written and spoken words.
+Each course integrates strategies for active and clear reading, writing, and listening while honing critical thinking and analytical skills.
+Our courses are designed to build upon the literary skills students need to successfully navigate today’s complex, information-based society, all while honoring literary tradition.